 Marine Drive is a picturesque promenade in Kochi.
-It is built facing the backwaters, and is a popular hangout for the local populace.
+It is built facing the backwaters and is a popular hangout for the local populace.
 Marine Drive is also an economically thriving part of the city of Kochi.
-With several shopping malls it is as an important centre of shopping activity in Kochi.
+With several shopping malls, it is as an important center of shopping activity in Kochi.
 The walkway has two contemporarily constructed bridges, the Rainbow Bridge and the Chinese Fishing Net Bridge.

 Fort Kochi, situated on the Fort Kochi/Mattancherry peninsula, is the historical part of the city and home to many tourist attractions, such as the cantilevered Chinese fishing nets, the Mattancherry Palace and the Santa Cruz Basilica.

 Hill Palace is the largest archaeological museum in Kerala, near Tripunithura.
 It was the administrative office of Kochi Rajas.
 Built in 1865, the palace complex consists of 49 buildings in the traditional architectural style, spreading across in 54 acres (220,000 m2).
 The complex has an archaeological museum, a heritage museum, a deer park, a prehistoric park and a children's park.

 St. Francis Church

 St.Francis Church, originally built in 1503, is the oldest European church in India and has great historical significance as a mute witness to the European colonial struggle in the subcontinent.